 Bodies are not embalmed, nor encased in metal caskets, nor concrete vaults.
 They are simply returned to a place of rest in the earth, with biodegradable materials such as a pine box, a cloth shroud, a favorite quilt, or nothing at all.
 Their burial site is recorded just as in any other cemetery, and family and friends can return to visit their site whenever needed.

 This is how people have been buried for centuries.
 Green burial is a common practice around the world.

-Conservation Burial Grounds
+Conservation Cemeteries and Burial Grounds

-Conservation burial grounds are green burial sites with permanent protections, called conservation easements, placed upon them.
+Conservation cemeteries and burial grounds are green burial sites with permanent protections, called conservation easements, placed upon them.
 Conservation easements are voluntary, legal agreements between a landowner and a land trust (or government agency) that permanently limits the uses of the land in order to protect its conservation values.